-An in-depth study of historical understandings of American political, social, and intellectual developments in the years following World War II.
-Focuses primarily on academic interpretations, but also considers post-war America in the popular imagination, as represented by film, music, and literature.
+An in-depth study of historical understandings of modern American political, social, and intellectual developments with special emphasis on the years following World War II.
+Focuses primarily on academic interpretations, but also considers American society in the popular imagination, as represented by film, music, and literature.
 Student work culminates in a major independent research project incorporating both primary and secondary source analysis.
 Prerequisite: HIST 126 or consent of instructor.
 Alternate years.